cyphar/cyphar.com/doc/draft/kepler-k2-halo-photometry.md

 ## Where's the code at? ##

-Of course, the code has been made open source and [is available on GitHub][git], licensed under the GNU General Public License (version 2 only).
-The reason for using the GPL, rather than my usual choice of the MIT license is mainly philosophical (and I should probably write up a blog post on this topic) and is better explained [here][proprietary-poison].
+Of course, the code is free software and [is available on GitHub][git], licensed under the GNU General Public License (version 2 only).
+The reason for using the GPL, rather than my usual choice of the MIT license is mainly philosophical, and is thoroughly explained [here][proprietary-poison].

 [git]: https://github.com/cyphar/keplerk2-halo
 [proprietary-poison]: research-code-licensing